drelor-online/tildethine-reddit-tipbot/README.md

-*Note that the address you are sending to must have a trustline with the MayoCoin address on Stellar (GC5TLOYRAEXMHSJ5H3CZYZVT22IZSDANO2COJLSCSVMZZRS7QUPXM6QT) and you cannot send from an exchange wallet.*
+*Note that the address you are sending to must have a trustline with the TildeThine address on Stellar (GD4PRUR5HRCIBB3JVGDA5XWISOTD2YGY2ZYOWDONOK4SDYX5MIT4URUN) and you cannot send from an exchange wallet.*